jonaspetersorensen/dotfiles/tmux.md

 # TMUX

+`tmux` is installed by default by the install script.
+Note that `tmux` package version seems to be linked to ubuntu version, meaning Ubuntu seems to not update their `tmux` package until they also create a new distro...

 ## .bashrc

 Add to `.bashrc_extras` to start up `mtux` with the current session name as tmux session name